happysheep0719/Sean-s-Cheat-Sheet/algorithms/two-pointers.md

 - binary search
 - for each element in the small array, do a binary search in the large array
 - time O(m log n)

+What if unsorted, but we want to optimize space?

+- sort them first
+- what if the data range is very limited?
+    - array[26]

+#### find common elements in 3 sorted arrays of similar size

+O(1) space